kejonaMC/GeyserUpdater/README.md

     * Jenkins CI has been setup.
     * Pipeline has been added.
 * 0.1.0
-    * Merged Spigot & Bungeecord updater into 1 plugin.
+    * Merged Spigot & Bungeecord updater into one plugin.
     * Added maven

 ## Meta